 Madrid Night Life

-This article is your essential guide to Madrid night life.You will find details of some of the most popular nights out in this city that never sleeps!
-There’s much more to do than nightclubs alone and here you’ll find something to suit every taste and every pocket.
-You’ll also see information about how to find each venue.
+This page is your essential guide to Madrid night life.You will find details of some of the most popular nights out in this city that never sleeps.
+There's much more to do than nightclubs alone and here you'll find something to suit every taste and every pocket.
+You'll also see information about how to find each venue.

 Madrid nightlife is incredibly varied, and it goes on all night until the sun rises.
-The key to enjoying the buzz of the night in Madrid is to take it slowly, or you’ll never last!
-The Spanish don’t go out until after 23:00 and even then it’s quite normal to eat tapas as you go.
-This is also essential to soak up the alcohol if you are going to be out all night!
-I’ve walked into a wine bar at 01:00 and ordered tapas.
-It’s fantastic that you can always get something to eat!
+The key to enjoying the buzz of the night is to take it slowly, or you'll never last.
+The Spanish don't go out until after 23:00 and even then it's quite normal to eat tapas as you go.
+This is also essential to soak up the alcohol if you are going to be out all night.
+I've walked into a wine bar at 01:00 and ordered tapas.
+It's fantastic that you can always get something to eat.

 Unless you want to be the only one inside, don’t go into a nightclub until at least 01:30.